Ajinkya9834/c-_mini_project_fruit_store_mgn_sys/README.md

 View a comprehensive list of all fruits in the inventory.
 Update existing fruit information (e.g., price).
 Delete fruits from the inventory.
-Track fruit quantities (optional, can be added as an enhancement).
+Track fruit quantities

 Order Management:
 Create new orders for customers, associating them with a customer ID.
 Add fruits to orders, selecting from the available inventory.
 Display the details of each order, including customer information, ordered fruits, and total price.
-Search for orders by customer ID (optional, can be added as an enhancement).
+Search for orders by customer ID